HeroicKatora/rfcs/text/0000-delayed-reference.md

   unsafe block, this will fail but this is not a problem since this case can not happen for legacy code.
 Any raw reference in legacy code are created within unsafe blocks, and coerced to normal reference when leaving them.
 * This is very similar, we also coerce both to a reference.
+Similar reasoning applies why this is backwards compatible within unsafe blocks and never a backware compatible problem outside.

 Finally, on the MIR level we make three changes:

 1. Introduce a new operator `&[const|mut] raw <place>` to create a new type, a `&[const|mut] raw` reference.
-2. Change the compilation of taking a reference to a place through means other than an existing reference to instead emit this new instruction.
+2. Change the compilation of taking a reference to a place through means other than an existing reference to instead emit this new instruction when the resulting borrow has the type of a raw reference.
-3. Convert the new type to one of `&[mut]` or `*[const|mut]` when it is coerced to one of these in the surface language.
+3. A dedicated instruction used to turn this into an actual reference, while the existing cast with `a *[const|mut]` when converting to pointer.
+These are inserted as given by the surface language.

 The last change is subject to a decision of simply reusing `as *const` and `&(*place)` operations or introducing a new operator.
 While the former require less changes to MIR, the latter offers the possibility of being an injection point for Rust `UBsan`.
 I argue, that the `&(*)` operator should in MIR only be applied to references in the first place.

-Since it is at these instructions were references are created out of thin air by assertion of the programmer, it would be a primary opportunity to insert additional code checking these assertions.
+In the way this RFC is formulated, a normal reference can *only* be created by reborrowing an existing reference or by coercing a raw reference into it.
+Reborrowing is always safe and coercing always requires `unsafe` on the surface.
+Since coercion is the only instruction where references are created out of thin air by assertion of the programmer, it would be a primary opportunity to insert additional code checking these assertions.

 # Drawbacks
 [drawbacks]: #drawbacks